Goals and Objectives

 For example, a child might be required to perform a task “with 90% accuracy” or get 18 out of 20 words correct in each of 5 trials.
 These are concrete numbers or scores, establishing what the IEP team considers an acceptable level of performance or progress for the child.

-In other instances, progress may not be measured in number scores, such as statements like this:
+In other instances, progress may not be measured in number scores, such as statements.
+Other ways of checking progress may include:

 • reviewing class work and homework assignments;